fengjixuchui/fentanull/README.md

 # Issues
 - Potential race condition in how the WP bit in cr0 is set, will fix with some inline asm magic later
+- Does not appear to work with 5.x (depends on distro)

 # features
 - 2 (two!!!!) ways of writing to read-only pages